-- Submit the Intent to Register form and fee (\$150) - Reserve your seat for New Student Orientation - Submit any transfer credit materials as soon as possible - Complete the Proof of Immunization form included in your acceptance packet.
+- Submit the Deposit (\$250) - Reserve your seat for New Student Orientation - Submit any transfer credit materials as soon as possible - Complete the Proof of Immunization form included in your acceptance packet.
 This form must be submitted prior to enrollment.

 Admission to the Low-Residency Programs